rohankamathzapcg/Login_Registration_App/README.md

 - User Registration: Users can create a new account by providing a username and password.
 - User Login: Existing users can log in with their credentials.
-- Authentication: Authentication is implemented using JWT (JSON Web Tokens) for secure access to protected routes.
 - Error Handling: Comprehensive error handling for login and registration forms.
 - Responsive Design: The frontend is built with Material UI components for a responsive and intuitive user interface.